 The art work for Doris Monteiro is by Paulo Brèves with photograph by Mafra.

-As stated previously in → No. 22 — Pages 30-31, Os Cobras was the name of two one-time projects with different line-ups, first in 1960 and then again in 1964.
+As stated previously in → No. 22 — Pages 30-31, Os Cobras was the name of two one-time projects with different line-ups in 1960 and 1964.
 The second Os Cobras was a septet including Tenório Jr. on piano, Raul de Souza on trombone, Hamilton on cornet, J.T.
 Meirelles on alto sax and flute, Paulo Moura on alto sax, José Carlos ‘Zezinho’ on bass and Milton Banana on drums, inviting Jorginho on flute, Aurino on baritone sax, Cipó on tenor sax, Roberto Menescal on guitar and Ugo Marota on vibraphone for guest appearances on their recording session under musical direction by Maestro Zaccarias.
 Unfortunatley, the critically acclaimed album O LP was their only joint effort, still ranking as one of the most remarkable samba-bossa albums.

 Playlist Os Cobras: